Advocating for action to eradicate abuse in Yoga

 Congratulations to the extraordinary 2021 Australian of the Year, Grace Tame who will spend her year focusing on empowering survivors and education as a primary means of prevention of abuse.

-We owe it to all who have suffered by the actions of yoga teachers, gurus and spiritual traditions to speak out, and to STOP enabling abuse with our silence.
-It is time to talk more about abuse in yoga.
+We owe it to all who have suffered by the actions of yoga teachers, gurus, and spiritual traditions to speak out, and to STOP enabling abuse with our silence.
+It is time to talk about abuse in yoga.

-If this list of organisations is anything to go by, abuse of power is endemic, systemic and enabled to the point where it is often normalised and the entitlement of those with power in yoga.
+If this list of organisations with revelations of abuse, is anything to go by, abuse of power is endemic, systemic, and enabled to the point where it is often normalised and the entitlement of those with power in yoga.

-Often after an investigation, a yoga organisation sanitises the brand with deceptive actions, ticks the policy box, even pays compensation, while continuing to shame and blame survivors, and gets back to business, with claims such as the teachings are "good", one bad apple, only human, still special etc etc
+Often after an investigation, with all the evidence, a yoga organisation will sanitise the brand with deceptive actions, tick the policy box, even pay compensation, while continuing to shame and blame survivors, then get back to business as though nothing has happened, with claims (if any mention of the abuse at all), that the teachings are "good", one bad apple, only human, still special etc etc The survivor is banished while the organisation and perpetrator thrives.

 I support the Yoga Australia Statement Case 21: Satyananda Yoga Ashram and thank Josna Pankhania for her untiring work and Yoga Australia for their ongoing commitment to address power and abuse in yoga.